expo/expo/docs/pages/versions/v34.0.0/sdk/mail-composer.md

 ### `MailComposer.composeAsync(options)`

 Opens a mail modal for iOS and a mail app intent for Android and fills the fields with provided data.
+On iOS you will need to be signed into the Mail app.

 #### Arguments